Great Synagogue of Marseille: History

 When the previous synagogue on the Rue Grignan was in disrepair and too small, a campaign began in 1855 to raise money for a new site.
 The design by the architect Nathan Salomon was approved in 1860 and the building finished in 1864.

 The synagogue takes the basilica form more commonly associated with ancient Greece and Rome, and churches.
 It is built in the Romanesque Revival and Byzantine Revival styles, and takes influence from the Synagogue de Nazareth, completed in Paris in 1852.
 A pulpit and an organ – both also associated more with Christian buildings than Jewish ones – feature inside, and the mix of Western and Oriental designs was chosen to reflect the diversity of the worshippers.

+During the German occupation of Marseille in World War II, the synagogue was requisitioned by German forces and used as a stable.
+In 1943, a bomb placed by the occupiers damaged the building, destroying part of a wall and shattering its stained-glass windows.
+Following the liberation of Marseille in 1944, the synagogue was repaired in time for the High Holy Days, while its valuable library and Torah scrolls survived the occupation intact.

 Then Interior Minister Bernard Cazeneuve visited the synagogue in January 2016, in solidarity with a local teacher who was attacked by a teenage Islamic State sympathiser.
 In September 2018, former President of France Nicolas Sarkozy spoke at the synagogue to denounce antisemitism.